Trinity Church (Boston): Worship

-Trinity Church offers five services on Sundays, including a now rarely heard modified version of Rite I Morning Prayer including a sermon and extra anthem, as well as a service of sung Compline in the late evening.
-Weekday services include Wednesday Evensong and Thursday Holy Eucharist with Prayers for Healing.
+Trinity Church offers three services of Holy Eucharist on Sundays.
+Weekday services include Wednesday Evensong and Tuesday Holy Eucharist, as well as an online-only Compline service on Tuesday and Thursday evenings.

 Trinity has played host to many special services over the years, due mainly to its central location in Boston, large seating capacity, and reputation as a parish willing to open its doors and be "Boston's church."
 These services have included interfaith (Christian, Jewish, Muslim) services immediately following the 9/11 attacks, a similar service following the July 2005 London bombings, and many prominent funerals, consecrations of bishops, and the like.

 Community service

 The parish supports many forms of community outreach and social justice ministry.
 These include partnerships with Rosie's Place, the Greater Boston Interfaith Organization, Pine Street Inn, Habitat for Humanity, Community Servings, the Walk for Hunger, the Rodman Ride for Kids, and others.
 The Trinity Boston Foundation is a nonprofit organization with a mission to support the social and emotional well-being and development of young people.
 Formed in 2007, it grew out of several of Trinity Church's outreach ministries, and now functions as a separately incorporated subsidiary organization that directly serves approximately 500 young people in the Boston community.
-The Trinity Boston Foundation's programs honor and respect people of all faith traditions, including those with no faith tradition.
+Trinity Boston Connects' (formerly known as the Trinity Boston Foundation) programs honor and respect people of all faith traditions, including those with no faith tradition.

 Rectors

 In the Episcopal Church in the United States of America, the Rector is the priest elected to head a self-supporting parish.
 Because of the importance of Trinity Church in the life of the city of Boston, the Rectors had great influence in the political and social sphere, especially in the early years of the church through the mid-1900s.

-Phillips Brooks, who was Rector from 1869-1891 has been memorialized in the official calendar of the Episcopal Church.
+Phillips Brooks, who was Rector from 1869 to 1891 has been memorialized in the official calendar of the Episcopal Church.
 His feast day in the calendar according to the 1979 Book of Common Prayer is January 23.
 His statue is located on the left exterior of the church.

 The following are the Rectors of Trinity Church from its founding to the present day:

 Art and architecture

 The building's plan is a modified Greek Cross with four arms extending outwards from the central tower, which stands 64 m (211 ft) tall.
-The church is situated in Copley Square, in the shadow of the John Hancock Tower.
+The church is situated in Copley Square, and since the 1970s, in the shadow of the John Hancock Tower.
 Having been built in Boston's Back Bay, which was originally a mud flat, Trinity rests on some 4,500 wooden piles, each driven through 30 feet of gravel fill, silt, and clay, and constantly wetted by the water table of the Back Bay as they will rot if exposed to air.